lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-email-and-password/index.md

 This will be handled in a POST request.

 When creating a user, use `"email"` as the provider id and the user's email as the provider user id.
 Make sure to set `email_verified` user property to `false`.
 We'll send a verification link when we create a new user, but we'll come back to that later.
+Redirect the user to the confirmation page (`/email-verification`).

 ```ts
 import { auth } from "./lucia.js";